 Pilot D: Sign Language Translation Services

-• Visual signing for audiovisual media makes such content accessible to individuals whose mother tongue is a sign language and not an oral language.
+Visual signing for audiovisual media makes such content accessible to individuals whose mother tongue is a sign language and not a written language.
+In many European countries, constitutional and legal provisions assure the availability of sign language on TV.

-• Offering closed signing (where the viewer can choose to see or not to see the interpreter) requires much more bandwidth than closed subtitles or audiodescription.
 Signing is important not only for mainstream programming and TV programming specifically for the signing communities in Europe and elsewhere but also emergency alerts on TV.

 Signing on RTP1, Portugal Right Signing on RTBF (Belgium)